Companies Registration Office – CRO

 The Companies Registration Office is the central repository of public statutory information on Irish companies.

 We file all applications for new companies swiftly allowing for companies to be incorporated and registered with the Company Registration Office within 3-4 days of our receipt of the signed incorporation documents.

-The constitution document we submit to the CRO are pre-approved and only the following changes can be made for each company:
+The constitution document we submit to the CRO is pre-approved and the following changes can be made for each company: